-The best part of a wedding day to capture candids from our experience is during the cocktail hour, although they can appear at any time of day (see the above candid of the flower girls while getting ready in the morning).
+The best part of a wedding day to capture candids from our experience is during the cocktail hour, although they can appear at any time of day.
 All the guests are there and seeing the married couple for the first time.
 They are excited, happy, and very importantly, haven’t had enough time to take too much of an advantage of the bar.
-From all the weddings we have covered, we make sure to shoot as many candids as possible before too much alcohol has been consumed by the guests.
+From all the weddings we have covered, we make sure to shoot as much candid photography as possible before too much alcohol has been consumed by the guests.
 After people drink a lot, their eyes tend to get glassy, skin can get very red, and there can be many other issues that can essentially destroy any shot of them.

 Cocktail hour camera and light settings will usually stay the same, if not very close to the same, because you’re always in the same area.
 People don’t really move to far during the cocktail hour.
 So when we shoot those candids, we figure out our settings before we even start shooting.
 It may take a couple minutes and yes, you may miss a candid shot or two, but it’s worth it to get the settings correct.

 This is really important and you’ll realize why in a second.
 Use a long lens.
 Seriously, if you don’t have one, invest in one.
 People are more likely to act natural when they don’t know they are being watched.
 During cocktail hour, we will plant ourselves in certain areas of the room and focus in one subject fifty feet away.
 Guests don’t know who we are until later in the night.
 They may have seen us at the ceremony, but they have already forgotten us by the time the cocktail hour starts.
 So we blend in far away and capture candid photography.